 - NSF-style biosketch of PI and collaborator(s)

-- The Dean’s Fellowship Program is for tenured faculty interested in working on relevant topics in partnership with the Associate Deans in critical areas, including undergraduate education, graduate studies, student recruitment, research, faculty affairs, and diversity and inclusion.
+- The Dean’s Fellowship Program is for tenured faculty interested in working on relevant topics in partnership with the Associate Deans in critical areas, including undergraduate education, graduate studies, student recruitment, research, faculty advancement, and diversity and inclusion.
 Dean’s Fellows report to the Associate Dean relevant to their project, as well as to the Dean, and are invited to participate in relevant college leadership activities.
 The fellowship is for one academic year, beginning on September 1 annually, and Fellows receive a salary supplement.
-Faculty can self-nominate by sending the following to the Associate Dean, Faculty Affairs (firstname.lastname@example.org) by April 30:
+Faculty can self-nominate by sending the following to the Associate Dean, Faculty Advancement (firstname.lastname@example.org) by April 30: